 Diode is working with a local traffic engineer and VDOT to study traffic impact, including requirements and recommendations for safe conditions.
 Once the data center is operational there will be minimal traffic impacts as data centers operate with a small staff and are not open to the public.
 Our goal is to create the safest and most efficient traffic patterns around our project for the people of Charles City County.

 Following conditional rezoning approval, Diode will work to mitigate the impact of light and noise from the facility by designing a plan for both energy-efficient lighting solutions that prevent light pollution and noise mitigation features, such as sound attenuating walls, generator enclosures, exhaust mufflers, acoustical louvers, and low-noise coolers.
 Diode is committed to designing a facility that is sensitive to the environment and that considers the needs of the nearby community.
+Data centers are typically two-stories or less and use trees, shrubs and berms to shield the facilities from neighboring residents.
+Similarly, modern lighting solutions can eliminate or significantly minimize impacts on neighbors.
+Furthermore, the project site is bounded by environmentally sensitive areas, which will allow the project to be designed with no or minimal visual or noise impacts.

 Groundwater use for the project will be minimal and will not be used for data center cooling purposes.
 Minimal groundwater may be used for domestic and non-potable purposes, such as restrooms and kitchens.
 This limited use of groundwater is expected to have negligible impacts the county’s aquifer.